 The Ukrainian capital of Kiev was one of the host cities for Euro 2012.
 The tournament saw nations from all over Europe battling against each other.
 Culminating in the final between Italy and Spain in the magnificent Olympic Stadium.

 But not too far from the excitement and fireworks of the final, another football ground exists.
 Now a crumbling shell, it was here in 1942 that a very different game took place.
 The FC Start Stadium in the north of Kiev was the venue for one of the darkest episodes in the history of European football.

-In the summer of 1942 at the height of World War II, a Ukrainian club was forced to play a game against occupying Nazis forces.
+In the summer of 1942, at the height of World War II, a Ukrainian club was forced to play a game against occupying Nazi forces.
 It became known as “The Death Match”.

 The German occupiers organised a series of football matches against a local Ukrainian team.
 What happened next isn’t completely clear, but it has given rise to a football legend that is as much a myth as it is reality – dependent on whose version of the truth you choose to believe.